David Greig (supermarket): Return to David Greig and demise

+Images of former David Greig stores

+Legacy

-David Greig was a notable philanthropist, and, grateful for the education he received at the local parish school in Hornsey village, left educational trusts for the benefit of Hornsey and the community.
+David Greig was a notable philanthropist, and, grateful for the education he received at the local parish school in Hornsey village, creating the David & Mary Grieg trust in 1933 for the benefit of Hornsey and the community.
 These have contributed to the Greig City Academy in Hornsey.

 A commemorative plaque has been placed on 32 Hornsey High Street, the site of the very first Greig shop.
 The David Greig shop at 54-58 Atlantic Road, Brixton, is no longer a supermarket, but the frontage, containing a "DG" cypher, remains relatively original, and although the full name has been removed from the facade it is still visible in the mosaic floor outside the recessed shop entrance.